-P&O certainly caters to you dance fans out there, with some ships having as many as five different dance floors.
-On cruises of over seven days there are coupled dance instructors on-board to give a variety of lessons.
+P&O Cruises certainly caters to you dance fans out there, with some ships having as many as five different dance floors.
+On cruises of over seven days, there are coupled dance instructors onboard to give a variety of lessons.
 One on one tuition is available and members of the Entertainments Team will be happy to partner with those without one.

 If you’re a Strictly Come Dancing fan then you’re in luck!
-Britannia, Oceana, Aurora, Arcadia and Oriana ships give you the chance to get involved in dance tournaments judged and mentored by the Strictly guests.
+The P&O Cruises fleet give you the chance to get involved in dance tournaments judged and mentored by the Strictly guests.
 With visits from Craig Revel Horwood, Lisa Riley and Mark Foster, the celebrity stars ramp up the glitz and glamour of events, with the additional chance to see some of the real bejewelled costumes and live interviews.

-Other entertainment options includes a chance to enjoy a four hour behind-the-scenes tour of the ship hosted by senior members of staff.
+Other entertainment options include a chance to enjoy a four-hour behind-the-scenes tour of the ship hosted by senior members of staff.
 It’s a chance to get up close and personal with different departments below deck!
 It includes a trip to the engine room, various displays, exploring the gallery and up to the bridge where you meet the captain and have champagne and small snacks.

 It’s a great way to meet new people and become firm friends with those at your table.
 Tables for two are available if you want them, but you’ll need to book early!
 Freedom dining is the same dining experience but at a time to suit you, as you can dine in the main restaurant at any time you wish, with whoever you want, at no extra cost!